-Cristo Rey Fort Worth High School will soon be a part of the largest network of high schools in the country that exclusively serve low-income youth.
+Cristo Rey Fort Worth High School is part of the largest network of high schools in the country that exclusively serve low-income youth.
 As a part of the Cristo Rey Network, Cristo Rey schools adhere to a set of Mission Effectiveness Standards to protect the integrity of the model and articulate the shared mission.
 As a member of the Cristo Rey Network, Cristo Rey Fort Worth High School:

 Is explicitly Catholic in mission and enjoys Church approval.